Powerlearnproject/se-day1-assignment-MarionKemei/README.md

 Explain what software engineering is and discuss its importance in the technology industry.
-    Software Engineering is the process of designing, developing, testing, deploying, and maintaining software products.It involves application of engineering principles, methods  and tools to develop and maintain high-quality software systens.
+   It is the process of designing, developing, testing, deploying, and maintaining software .It involves application of engineering principles, methods  and tools to develop and maintain high-quality software systens.

   **Importance of Software Engineering**: It enables creation of software applications that powers modern life in all aspects.
 Generally, it drives innovation, ensures reliablility, security and  supports the global community.